Characterizing Truthful Multi-Armed Bandit Mechanisms: Truthfulness characterization

-Recall (see Definition~\ref{def:exploration-separated}) that round $t$ is \emph{influential} for a given realization $\rho$ if for some bid profile $b$ there exists a round $t'>t$ such that $\A(b;\rho;t') \neq \A(b;\rho\xor\indicator(j,t);t')$ for $j = \A(b;\rho;t)$.
-In words: changing the relevant part of the realization at round $t$ affects the allocation in some future round $t'$.
-An allocation rule \A\ is called \emph{exploration-separated} if for any given realization $\rho$ and round $t$ that is influential for $\rho$, it holds that $\A(b;\rho;t) = \A(b';\rho;t)$ for any two bid vectors $b,b'$ (allocation at $t$ does not depend on the bids).
+\OMIT{ Recall from Definition~\ref{def:exploration-separated} that round $t$ is \emph{influential} for a given \realization $\rho$ if for some bid profile $b$ there exists a round $t'>t$ such that $\A(b;\rho;t') \neq \A(b;\rho\xor\indicator(j,t);t')$ for $j = \A(b;\rho;t)$.
+In words: changing the relevant part of the \realization at round $t$ affects the allocation in some future round $t'$.
+An allocation rule \A\ is called \emph{exploration-separated} if for any given \realization $\rho$ and round $t$ that is influential for $\rho$, it holds that $\A(b;\rho;t) = \A(b';\rho;t)$ for any two bid vectors $b,b'$ (allocation at $t$ does not depend on the bids). }